Motorways of Pakistan: History

-Pakistan's motorways are an important part of Pakistan's "National Trade Corridor Project", which aims to link Pakistan's three Arabian Sea ports (Karachi Port, Port Bin Qasim and Gwadar Port) to the rest of the country through its national highways and motorways network and further north with Afghanistan, Central Asia and China.
-The project was planned in 1990.
-The China Pakistan Economic Corridor project aims to link Gwadar Port and Kashgar (China) using Pakistani motorways, national highways, and expressways.
+Pakistan's motorway network is a key component of the "National Trade Corridor Project" (NTCP), which aims to connect Pakistan's three Arabian Sea ports Port of Karachi, Port Qasim, and Gwadar Port with the rest of the country through an integrated network of motorways, national highways, and expressways.
+The corridor also strengthens regional connectivity with Afghanistan, Central Asia and China.
+In addition, the China Pakistan Economic Corridor (CPEC) utilizes Pakistan's highways, motorways and expressways network to connect Gwadar Port with Kashgar, China enhancing regional trade and economic integration.